Bonk Price Hits $0.42 on Exchanges (BONK)

-Bonk (CURRENCY:BONK) traded flat against the US dollar during the 1-day period ending at 23:00 PM E.T. on January 23rd.
-One Bonk coin can now be bought for approximately $0.42 or 0.00000682 BTC on major cryptocurrency exchanges.
-During the last seven days, Bonk has traded flat against the US dollar.
-Bonk has a total market cap of $1.25 million and approximately $56,714.00 worth of Bonk was traded on exchanges in the last day.
+Bonk (CURRENCY:BONK) traded flat against the dollar during the 24-hour period ending at 19:00 PM Eastern on January 25th.
+One Bonk coin can currently be purchased for approximately $0.42 or 0.00000682 BTC on major cryptocurrency exchanges.
+Bonk has a total market cap of $1.25 million and $56,714.00 worth of Bonk was traded on exchanges in the last 24 hours.
+During the last seven days, Bonk has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.